12+ “Must-Do” Fake Flower Decorating Tips

 fake-flowers-pink-peonies-from-Crate-and-Barrel

-TIP #7: GO MONOCHROMATIC – One thing I don’t like about grocery store flowers is that many are sold in mixed bouquets.
-I prefer to decorate with flowers that are all one color and type.
+One thing I don’t like about grocery store flowers is that many are sold in mixed bouquets.
+I prefer to decorate enmasse or with flowers that are all one color and type.
 Find one fake flower in the color you like and fill the vase or container with them.

-TIP #9: BUY ODD NUMBERS – When arranging flowers real or fake, use odd numbers of stems or branches.
+When arranging flowers real or fake, use odd numbers of stems or branches.
 Odd numbers just look better.
 Buy enough to fill the vase.
-I always buy more than I think I will need and am always glad I did.
+Buy more than you think you will need.
 If I get too many, I can always return them.
 You can’t do this with real flowers.

-TIP #13: Use % OFF COUPONS – When buying fake flowers from the craft store, I always wait until they are on sale or I have a 40% – 50% off coupon.
-I can get double the amount.
+When buying artificial flowers from the craft store, I always wait until they are on sale or I have a 40% – 50% off coupon.
+I can get double the amount of flowers.

 How to make your own fake flowers using tissue paper and dollar store items.

-Want to make DIY fake flowers.
+Did you know you can make your own DIY fake flowers.
 I made these with tissue paper.

 Fake flowers for fall in a basket on a mantel

-In the fall, I used a mass of fake fall flowers in a basket on my mantel.
+In the fall, I use a mass of fake fall flowers in a basket mixed with dried grass stalks on my mantel.

 Fake purple tulips from Pottery Barn